AleVas-Elly/MTGjudgeAI/README.md

 - **Recommended Speed**: Stay within Groq's free tier RPM (Rate Per Minute) limits.

 > [!NOTE]
-> This project uses **Llama 3.3 70B** via Groq, which offers GPT-4 level intelligence with a much higher free quota than Gemini's tiered system.
+> This project now features **Dual-Mode Selection**:
+> - **Normal (8B)**: Llama 3.1 8B Instant.
+Lightning fast and has a high daily quota.
+Perfect for 90% of MTG questions.
+> - **Smart (70B)**: Llama 3.3 70B Versatile.
+GPT-4 level intelligence for the most complex "Layer" or interaction questions.
+Limited by a daily quota on the free tier.

 ## 🛠️ Architecture